By ‘quiet’ I mean the anti-DreamWorks of yak-yak. The following films will help a child to feel calm rather than revved up.

 17. THE GIRL WHO LEAPT THROUGH TIME

 The Girl Who Leapt Through Time is the anime film adaptation of a famous book.
 It’s set over a Japanese summer, which gives it a languid feel.
 The story would be upper middle grade, younger young adult, with a sweet romantic subplot and a time travel storyline which is may be a little difficult for younger viewers to understand.
+But time travel in stories doesn’t really make sense anyway.
+(If it did, it’s be possible in real life, right?)

 18. KOE NO KATACHI (A SILENT VOICE)